 - It is up to the mail server administrators to manage how often the queue is checked and processed.
 This interval can be low (like once/minute) or slower (like once every 5-10 minutes, every hour, or worse).

-- If the queues are getting full (e.g. lots and lots of messages are there), it may take a long time to process them all.
+- If the queues are getting full (e.g. lots and lots of messages are there), processing them all may take a long time.

 Some other common reasons for apparent delays include:

 - Large Messages: Messages size can affect delivery times when it is transmitted over relatively slow, low-bandwidth, or very busy connections.
 It may take some time to upload a large message to the server, resulting in an apparent delay.
 For example, if you have a 50MB email message to send and a 512 Kbps DSL line, it will take over 13 minutes to upload the message.
 Additionally, large messages will slow down processing and delivery at every stage in the process.

 - Many Recipients: Messages addressed to large numbers of recipients take much more work to process, resulting in additional apparent delays.

 Often when customers ask about message delays and we look into the cause, it appears that for example the message was sent last night but did not arrive until the following day.
 What has often occurred in these cases is that the sender composed and sent the message when offline.
 Their internet connection was down, they already unplugged, etc. The “Date” stamp on the message is when they “sent” it (and it was put in their Outbox).
 However, the message never left the sender’s computer until the next day when the sender went back online and opened his/her email program.

 In this case, the apparent delay is the sender’s “fault” for not being online when sending.